CarlDownsOracle/oci-utility-job/readme.md

     region=us-phoenix-1 (etc)
     key_file=~/.oci/your-key.pem

 You may have multiple profiles other than 'Default'.
-If so, et this environment variable to the ~/.oci/config profile.
+If so, set this environment variable to one of your profiles.

     export OCI_CLI_PROFILE=Default